tormi/WunderWay/how/new-starter/sixmonthreview.md

 title: What happens at my six-month review?
 ---

-After you've been at WunderRoot for your first six months, you'll have a progress review.
+After you've been at Wunderkraut for your first six months, you'll have a progress review.

 This is a pretty straightforward thing.
-You'll meet with either Steve Parks or Steve Hunton, probably, and have a chance to talk about various aspects of your first six months:
+You'll meet with either your managing director, probably, and have a chance to talk about various aspects of your first six months:

 - your successes;
 - your challenges;